vansh-09/Perceptron-Implementation/README.md

 - How bias allows the perceptron to shift decision boundaries
 - What the limitation of a single-layer perceptron is (cannot solve XOR)

----

-Want to learn more?
-Try extending this to OR / NAND gates or multi-layer perceptrons.